 - Demonstrate tying the square knot (a joining knot).

-- Understand and agree to live by the Scout Oath or Promise, Law, motto, and slogan, and the Outdoor Code.
+- Understand and agree to live by the Scout Oath, Scout Law, motto, slogan, and the Outdoor Code.

 - Describe the Scout badge.

 - Complete the pamphlet exercises.
 With your parent or guardian, complete the exercises in the pamphlet "How to Protect Your Children from Child Abuse: A Parent's Guide".

 - Participate in a Scoutmaster conference.
 Turn in your Boy Scout application and health history form signed by your parent or guardian, then participate in a Scoutmaster conference.